hyperledger-archives/sawtooth-next-directory/chatbot/data/nlu.md

 - i require access because

 ## intent:whoami
-- Who are you
-- what is your name
+- what is your name?
-- where do you come from
+- whats ur name
+- what's your name?
+- Who are you?
 - what are you called?
+- what should i call you
+- what are you?

 ## intent:laugh
 - lol